RIDES: Rural Industrial DEcarbonisation Support (SIF Round 4 – Challenge 3)

 RIDES will deliver a first of its kind software tool and data sharing framework that will enable rural industrial sites to plan their decarbonisation journey economically and give visibility to network companies of future demand profiles in an energy system with reducing natural gas demand.

 Total project cost has been set at £123,060, of which £12,405 will be met through compulsory contribution (10%).
-We are requesting £110,655 of SIF funding.
+We requested and received £110,655 of SIF funding.

 February to April 2025